3 Major Wine Regions of North America

 Sonoma and Napa Counties are both well loved by wine drinkers, but Sonoma sometimes plays second fiddle to Napa.
 Since Sonoma has more than 400 wineries, divided into 17 distinct American Viticultural Areas, according to Sonoma County's official website, it deserves every bit as much acclaim.

-Hanzell Vineyards, Jordan Winery, Arista Winery, and Iron Horse Vineyards all earned Wine Enthusiast's seal of approval, but don't sleep on Buena Vista Winery, the region's oldest vineyard, or the Benziger Family Winery, a visit to which is included in our California Wine Country walking tour.
+Hanzell Vineyards, Jordan Winery, Arista Winery, and Iron Horse Vineyards all earned Wine Enthusiast's seal of approval, but don't sleep on Buena Vista Winery, the region's oldest vineyard, or the Benziger Family Winery.
+You'll be able to easily access these vintages (and many others) while exploring Northern California on our California: San Francisco to Point Reyes walking tour.

 Underrated Washington Wines